mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 def toJson(implicit A: JsonEncoder[A]): String
 ```

-Note that it's a best practice to declare the instances of decoder and encoder type classes inside
-the companion object of a type.
+Note that it's best to declare the instances of decoder and encoder type classes inside the companion object of a type.

 Now, we just assemble all the pieces we just created using the `inmapM` function: